-Alzheimer's disease in men linked to low levels of hormone, IGF-1October 2nd, 2012 in Alzheimer's disease & dementia /
+Alzheimer's disease in men linked to low levels of hormone, IGF-1October 2, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Low serum levels of insulin-like growth factor-1 (IGF-1) and insulin-like growth factor binding protein-3 (IGFBP-3) are associated with Alzheimer's Disease in men, but not women, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).